-As a business and management degree learner you will:
+As a business and management degree candidate you will:

-- Develop requisite knowledge in the building blocks of business: accounting, finance, human capital, economics, strategy and communication. - Gain an understanding of business in the global environment. - Form effective working relationships with students and faculty in the areas of accounting, banking, general business management, and marketing and sales.
+- Develop requisite knowledge in the building blocks of business: accounting, finance, human capital, economics, strategy and communication. - Gain an understanding of business in the global environment. - Form effective working relationships with students and faculty in the areas of accounting, general business management, marketing and sales, and office management.

-Advisors: David Rodgers, drodgers@nwcc.commnet.edu, 860-738-6387 Valerie Royals, vroyals@nwcc.commnet.edu, 860-738-6304
+Advisors: David Rodgers, drodgers@nwcc.edu, 860-738-6387 Valerie Royals, vroyals@nwcc.edu, 860-738-6304